Formal gardens

 These plants are typically found in a formal garden:

-• Trimmed hedges (yew, beech)
+• Pruned hedges (yew, beech)

 • Hydrangeas